Fourth Degree Knights

 3. RECRUITMENT AND WAIVERS:

-- All Faithful Navigators are encouraged to visit councils and start recruiting as many Third Degree Knights as possible that have been in the Order for one year or more.
+- All Faithful Navigators are encouraged to visit councils and start recruiting as many Third Degree Knights as possible.
 All Grand Knights are encouraged to inform their membership and recruit new members.

 4. CANDIDATE’S APPLICATION (FORM 4):